The Cutting Edge of Socio-Technical Architecture Transforming Systems, Teams, and Flow in the AI Era

 The Triple Debt Model: Redefining Software Health

 To sustainably manage these interacting debts, organizations must deliberately inject friction back into the development process.
-Practices such as pair programming, test-driven development, and human-in-the-loop architectural reviews serve as critical mechanisms for rebuilding shared theory, ensuring that human discernment scales proportionally with machine output24.
+Practices such as pair programming, test-driven development, and human-in-the-loop architectural reviews serve as critical mechanisms for rebuilding shared theory, ensuring that human discernment scales proportionally with machine output.

 Architecture for Flow: Unifying Strategy, Software, and Teams